denten-books/plain-text/2-device.md

 years of 1934 and 1953, in his idiosyncratic, sprawling, and now seldom read volume, *Who Shall Survive?* He is remembered today as a pioneer of group therapy and an early critic of Freud and socialism.
-Sociologists have also recently rediscovered his work as precursor to network analysis.
+Sociologists have also recently rediscovered his formative work on network analysis.
 His books contain beautiful diagrams, sprouting nodes and edges, with titles like "Structure of a Cottage Family," "A Handicraft Group," and "The Civilian Social Atom."
 Moreno was also a humanist and a philosopher of technology and